nverba/pikaday-angular/README.md

 ## Methods

-__angular-pikaday__ binds the Pikaday picker object to the named scope and supports several methods for retrieving and updating the date.
+__pikaday-angular__ binds the Pikaday picker object to the named scope and supports several methods for retrieving and updating the date.

 For example, the `myPickerObject.getDate()` method can be user to retrieve a JavaScript Date object, which can easily be formatted using Angular.js' built in formatters.